MAMC-DCI/disttools/README.md

 [![](https://cranlogs.r-pkg.org/badges/disttools)](https://cran.r-project.org/package=disttools)

-## Objective
+## Overview
 Working with 'dist' objects in R can be challenging.
-Specifically, retrieving the distance between any two points is a challenge because values in 'dist' objects can only be accessed using a 1 dimensional index.
-To avoid this problem, the function *as.matrix* can be used to convert a 'dist' object into a matrix.
-Once converted, distances can be accessed in the same way any element of a matrix is accessed.
-However, *as.matrix* conversion more than doubles memory usage.
+What makes it challenging is that retrieving the distance between any two points requires specifying a 1 dimensional index.
+This is non-intuitive and requires the user to write additional code, which slows development and analysis.
+To avoid this problem, the function *as.matrix* has typically been used to convert a 'dist' object into a matrix.
+Once converted, distances can be accessed in the same way any element of a matrix is accessed, namely using two indices.
+Unfortunately, *as.matrix* conversion more than doubles memory usage.
 For small 'dist' objects this may not be a problem.
-For large 'dist' objects this can be quite problematic.
-The function *get_dists* in *disttools* solves this problem by facilitating rapid retrieval of the distance between any pair of points.
+However, for large 'dist' objects this can be quite problematic.
+The function *get_dists* in *disttools* solves this problem by facilitating rapid retrieval of the distance between any pair of points stored in a 'dist' object.

 ## Installation